Ypthima simplicia

 Ypthima simplicia is a butterfly in the family Nymphalidae.
 It is found in southern Sudan, Ethiopia, Somalia, Kenya, and northern Tanzania.
 The habitat consists of montane and semi-montane grassland.
+It has been recorded at elevations up to about 2,200 m in Tanzania.

+The species has been recorded from locations such as the Ngong Hills in Kenya and Mount Longido in Tanzania.